Mishra1494/Amazon-Clone/README.md

 # Amazon-Clone
-This is my first frontend project having clone of Amazon.com web page Which uses basic css  and html only
+This is my first frontend project having clone of Amazon.com web page Which uses basic css  and html only Developer : Raunak Mishra